 Most documentation of uranium exposure at Pantex focuses on DU, but BWXT Pantex (2001) mentions the possibility of exposure to natural uranium.
-When interpreting bioassay data, if the type of uranium exposure is not known, it is claimant-favorable to assume the intake was natural uranium (BWXT Pantex 2001).
+When interpreting bioassay data, if the type of uranium exposure is not known, it is favorable to the claimant to assume the intake was natural uranium (BWXT Pantex 2001).
 However, dose reconstructors should assume DU for intakes associated with hydroshots and burning pads.